Tom Brandstater: 2004 season

-As a freshman, he was given a redshirt year so he did not play during the team's 2004 season.
+As a freshman at California State University, Fresno, Brandstater was given a redshirt year so he did not play during the team's 2004 season.
 He served as the quarterback for the scout team in practice against the starting defense.
 During this time, he was officially listed as the number three quarterback behind Paul Pinegar and Jordan Chrisensen.
 Brandstater did not play in any games during the season, as coach Pat Hill elected to keep him on the bench so that 2004 did not count as one of his four years of eligibility.

 2005 season

 After redshirting as a true freshman, Brandstater became the backup quarterback to Paul Pinegar in 2005, and was occasionally brought in by Coach Hill in late quarters of games where the Bulldogs had a blowout lead.
 In the season opener on September 10, 2005, he was brought in late against Weber State, completing 2 out of 4 attempts for 11 yards with a touchdown.
 He was also credited with a single rushing attempt, for a loss of two yards; this was to be his only rushing attempt of the season.
 He did not play in the next game, a close away loss to Oregon, and was brought out late in the 44–14 home victory against Toledo, where he attempted a single pass, which went for an incompletion.
 His next game was against Utah State, where he went 3 for 6 for 36 yards.
 He played his last game of the season in November against the San José State Spartans, where he completed a single pass for a two-yard gain.
 As Pinegar's backup, Brandstater played in eight games, completed 6 of 13 passes for 49 yards, with one touchdown and an interception.